shakedzy/jump-up/README.md

-# 🦕 Kids Dino Adventure - Multiplayer Game
+# 🚀 Jump Up

-A kid-friendly version of Chrome's Dino game with multiplayer support and accessibility features designed for young children.
+A kid-friendly multiplayer game based on Chrome's Dino game.
+Designed with support and accessibility features for young children.

 ## Features